DheerajKumar97/IPL-Score-Prediction-with-Flask-Deployment-Heroku/README.md

 # Project Goal

-## This Project is to designed to predict the Score of Indian Premier League using Regression Analysis with PYTHON,FLASK,HTML,SQL
+ **This Project is to designed to predict the Score of Indian Premier League using Regression Analysis with PYTHON,FLASK,HTML,SQL**

 # Project Motivation

-## Every Year IPL will be going on but unfortunately in 2020 due to this pandemic everyone was in lockdown.
-I was Missing the IPL Match this year, and during this Lockdown i have gon through so much ideas in Machine Learning at that time i got inspired on this IPL Score Prediction concept.
+**Every Year IPL will be going on but unfortunately in 2020 due to this pandemic everyone was in lockdown.
+I was Missing the IPL Match this year, and during this Lockdown i have gon through so much ideas in Machine Learning at that time i got inspired on this IPL Score Prediction concept.**

 # Requirements Installation

-## The Code is written in Python 3.7.
+**The Code is written in Python 3.7.
 If you don't have Python installed you can find it here.
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
-To install the required packages and libraries, run this command in the project directory after cloning the repository:
+To install the required packages and libraries, run this command in the project directory after cloning the repository**

     pip install -r requirements.txt